-Where there is evidence that a road is uninfested (e.g. the road surface is so overgrown that it can be interpreted, and the vegetation is contiguous with adjacent uninfested areas), dieback risk will be managed through the risk assessment, DMP, tactic implementation and monitoring process.
+Where there is evidence that a road is uninfested (e.g. the vegetation adjacent is interpreted as uninfested, including in downslope areas), dieback risk will be managed through the risk assessment, DMP, tactic implementation and monitoring process.

 Closing roads to minimise human access to protectable areas is one of the most effective ways of reducing dieback risk.
 Roads may be closed temporarily (e.g. seasonally, when conditions are wet and the likelihood of dieback spread is greatest) or permanently.
 Strict COE and No Soil Movement will be applied to all access.
 Any maintenance or upgrade of the road will be managed as if this was a new road construction.